 Responsibility of the project leader of a funded proposal

-- Submit to the G&A Committee Chair a progress report in PDF format via email attachment at the mid-point of the project if the project duration is two years or more.
+- Submit to the Grants Committee Chair a progress report in PDF format via email attachment at the mid-point of the project if the project duration is two years or more.
 No progress report is required if project duration is less than two years.

-- Submit to the G&A Committee Chair a final report in PDF format within 60 days of project end date as stated in the proposal.
+- Submit to the Grants Committee Chair a final report in PDF format within 60 days of project end date as stated in the proposal.
 The final report is required for projects of any duration.

-- Acknowledge funding support from “Cave Conservancy of the Virginias” (rather than simply “CCV”) in all products resulting from the project, including fliers, publications, agency reports and conference presentations and posters, and provide a copy of any such product in PDF format to the G&A Committee Chair.
+- Acknowledge funding support from “Cave Conservancy of the Virginias” (rather than simply “CCV”) in all products resulting from the project, including fliers, publications, agency reports and conference presentations and posters, and provide a copy of any such product in PDF format to the Grants Committee Chair.

 - In some cases, CCV may ask the project leader or any co-leader to serve as an external reviewer of future grant proposals.